 Making moonshine from scratch requires lots of special equipment and lots of waiting.
 This shortcut cherry moonshine recipe is for impatient types like me!

-Start a batch of this cherry moonshine over the weekend, and it will be ready for next Friday, when I’ll have a cocktail recipe that uses the finished product!
+Start a batch of this cherry moonshine over the weekend, and it will be ready for next Friday, so you can use it to make this awesome boozy float!